-Longtime Albuquerque chef Jean-Pierre Gozard has brought his French cooking to Cafe Jean Pierre near the Century Rio 24 theaters.
+Longtime Albuquerque chef Jean-Pierre Gozard has brought his French cooking to Cafe Jean Pierre near the Albuquerque Downtown area.
 The mainstay, crepes stuffed with all manner of savory meats and stews, does his kitchen proud.
 But the draw should be the daily specials, anything from sweetbreads to sole meunière — the dish that ignited Julia Child’s cooking passion on her first visit to France.

 The featured Poached Salmon Salad ($10.95) took both salmon and shrimp and tossed them in the best from-scratch mayonnaise I have ever tasted.
 If it has been awhile since you’ve tasted really good mayo, ask for a little on the side — and I dare you not to eat it by the spoonful.
 Restraint is shown when you merely dollop it on the hard-boiled eggs, an impromptu deviling.